 Multi-Asset Credit Fund

-The Multi-Asset Credit (MAC) Fund is expected to launch in early 2021.
+The Multi-Asset Credit (MAC) Fund is expected to launch in mid 2021.
 The Fund will bring together a range of higher risk or structured credit asset classes which are collectively expected to produce higher annual net returns than our other fixed income funds, targeting 3-4% above a cash benchmark.
-The Fund will be externally managed via a ‘core-satellite’ manager structure, combining the investment strategies of our core MAC manager, PIMCO, and several satellite managers who will each specialise in a specific credit asset class.
+The Fund will be externally managed via core manager, and several satellite managers who will each specialise in a specific credit asset class.
 The specialist sleeves will cover Securitised Credit, Global High Yield, Emerging Market Debt, and Leveraged Loans.
 A portion of the Emerging Market Debt sleeve will be internally managed.

 Benchmark: SONIA (Cash)